jonesesy1955/kubernetes/README.md

 - Confirmed kube file was created: `cat .kube/config`

 ## Creating the pod and configuration file for the pod
-- installing nano: `sudo yum install nano -y`
+- Istalling nano: `sudo yum install nano -y`
-- inserted the pod with the code:
+- Inserted the pod with the code:

 `apiVersion: v1
 kind: Pod
 metadata: